Watts This Smell: A Comprehensive Taxonomy of Software Energy Smells: Introduction

 Similar to traditional code smells that mainly target the maintainability attribute of software quality, smells also appear in code that affect other quality aspects, such as energy efficiency.
 Energy smells are defined as source code anti-patterns that use hardware resources inefficiently, leading to unnecessary energy consumption at runtime~\cite{vetro2013definition,gottschalk2012removing}.
 By identifying such smells, analogous to how traditional code smells guide maintainability improvements, developers can refactor them to improve energy efficiency and overall software performance and quality.

 A common misconception in software engineering is treating execution performance and energy consumption as interchangeable metrics.
 Although energy correlates with performance~\cite{pallister2015identifying,chan2020investigating}, the two measure distinctly different phenomena.
 Performance primarily reflects execution time, \ie{} how long the CPU actively processes instructions to complete a task~\cite{patterson2016computer}.
 Energy consumption, in contrast, depends on how code interacts with underlying hardware states, power domains, and dynamic power management systems~\cite{li2011energy,carroll2014unifying}.
 Critically, faster execution does not always lead to lower energy consumption~\cite{pereira2017energy,weber2023twins}.
 Since energy equals power multiplied by time ($E = P \times T$), and power draw varies across code patterns~\cite{pereira2017energy}, a code change that reduces execution time can simultaneously increase power draw, resulting in higher total energy.
 This effect is well-documented in concurrent programming, where parallelism trades time for increased resource utilization~\cite{abdulsalam2015using,zambre2016parallel,goetz2006java}.
-Consequently, systems tuned exclusively for speed can harbor energy inefficiencies invisible to conventional profilers.